-It is important to begin by looking at the Old Testament, though we are not under Old Testament law, because it contains the most specific language about self-defense and reveals a lot about God’s standards and perspective.
-The Old Testament very clearly states that God created man in His own image and intended for him to rule the earth (Gen. 1:26 – 28).
-Man’s ability to make judgments and govern derives from his godly image and delegated authority.
-As we will see, man’s God-like nature also leads to very strict standards regarding the treatment of people.
+We’ll begin by looking at the Old Testament.
+Although we’re not under Old Testament law, it contains the most specific language about self-defense and reveals God’s eternal standards and perspective.
+The Old Testament clearly states that God created man in his own image and intended for him to rule the earth (Gen. 1:26 – 28).
+Man’s ability to make decisions and govern derives from his godly image and delegated authority.
+As we’ll see, man’s God-like nature also leads to strict standards regarding the treatment of people.

 Is Killing a Person Always Murder?

-This question seems to be at the root of many people’s opinions regarding self-defense.
-If one believes killing is synonymous with murder, then it is never appropriate to use deadly force, even defensively.
+This question is at the root of many people’s opinions about self-defense.
+If one believes killing is synonymous with murder, then it’s never appropriate to use deadly force, even defensively.
 This is a common argument against private gun ownership, for example.

 God said to Noah, “from each man, too, I will demand an accounting for the life of his fellow man.
 Whoever sheds the blood of man, by man shall his blood be shed; for in the image of God has God made man” (Gen. 9:5 – 6).
-So God created a system of capital punishment to be implemented by mankind; man was to take the life of whoever sheds another man’s blood.
-Because God made man in His own image, murder becomes a crime against God and demands capital punishment.
-There is no provision in the Old Testament for rehabilitation of a murderer.
+So God created a system of capital punishment: man was to take the life of whoever sheds another man’s blood.
+Because God made man in his own image, murder becomes a crime against God and demands capital punishment.
+There’s no provision in the Old Testament for rehabilitation of a murderer.

-As we’ll see in the next section, God instituted capital punishment for specific crimes.
-Since murder is a capital offense and He requires people to put the murderer to death, God clearly does not equate killing with murder.
+As we’ll see in the next section, God demanded capital punishment for specific crimes.
+Since murder is a capital offense and he requires people to put the murderer to death, God clearly does not equate killing with murder.

-God specified more than one form of capital punishment in the law of the Old Testament.
-Stoning was the most frequent mode and usually involved participation by members of the entire community, including the witnesses (Deut.
+God specified more than one form of capital punishment in the law of the Old Testament, commonly referred to as the law of Moses because God gave Israel the law through him.
+Stoning was the most frequent method and usually involved the entire community, including the witnesses (Deut.
 17:7).
 Such public execution probably served as a strong deterrent, because people not only viewed executions by stoning but participated in them.

 The sword was also a common instrument in capital punishment.
 For example, at Mount Sinai, when the Israelites worshiped the golden calf, God directed Moses to have the Levites kill the guilty people by the sword (Exod.
 32:26 – 28).
-After Israel occupied the Promised Land, if a community fell into idolatry, every person in that town was to be put to the sword (Deut.
+After Israel occupied the Promised Land, if a community fell into idolatry, every person in that town was to be executed by the sword (Deut.
 13:12 – 15).

-Death by burning was specified if a man married both a woman and her mother (Lev.
-20:14) or if a daughter of a priest became a prostitute (Lev.
+Death by burning was the penalty if a man married both a woman and her mother (Lev.
+20:14) or if a priest’s daughter became a prostitute (Lev.
 21:9).

-There were many other situations in which people were to be put to death; for example, showing contempt for a judge or priest who stands ministering to the Lord (Deut.
+There were many other cases for capital punishment; for example, showing contempt for a judge or priest who stands ministering to the Lord (Deut.
 17:12).
-If a person owned a bull that had a habit of goring people, but he did not keep it penned up and the bull gored someone to death, the owner must be put to death unless payment is demanded of him instead (Exod.
+If a person owned a bull that had a habit of goring people, but he didn’t keep it penned up and the bull gored someone to death, the owner must be put to death unless payment is demanded of him instead (Exod.
 21:28 – 30).
-Death was warranted for anyone who intentionally killed someone (Exod.
+Death was required for anyone who intentionally killed someone (Exod.
 21:12 – 14), who was a sorceress (Exod.
 22:18), who had sexual relations with an animal (Exod.
 22:19), who attacked his parents (Exod.
 21:15), who kidnapped someone (Exod.
 21:16), who cursed his parents (Exod.
 21:17), who struck a pregnant woman causing her to lose the child (Exod.
 21:22 – 25), who committed incest (Lev.
 20:11), who committed homosexuality (Lev.
 20:13), or who raped a woman (Deut.
 22:25).

 The Israelites were to have judges rule in cases involving bloodshed (Deut.
 17:8).
-This suggests not all bloodshed was to be punished, because the judge was to rule whether capital punishment was appropriate.
-As evidenced by this list, God mandated capital punishment for a variety of offenses in the Old Testament, which demonstrates the severity of these offenses in God’s view.
+This suggests not all bloodshed was punishable, because the judge was to rule whether capital punishment was appropriate.
+As we see from this list, God mandated capital punishment for a variety of offenses in the Old Testament, which demonstrates the severity of these offenses in God’s view.

 Use of Deadly Force

-Throughout most of Israel’s history, the nation has been surrounded by enemies.
-God pledged to give the Israelites victory against their enemies even if they were outnumbered (Lev.
+Throughout history, Israel has been surrounded by enemies, but God pledged to give the Israelites victory even if their enemies outnumbered them (Lev.
 26:8; Deut.
 20:1 – 4).
-He even instructed Israel, when they entered the Promised Land, to annihilate the people who lived there (Deut.
+When Israel entered the Promised Land, he even directed them to annihilate the people who lived there, so they wouldn’t encourage the Israelites to worship false gods (Deut.
 7:1 – 2; 20:16 – 18).
 So God clearly sanctioned the use of deadly force by the nation.

 God also sanctioned the use of deadly force by an individual in certain circumstances.
 For example, if a thief was caught breaking into a home at night, the homeowner had the right to kill the intruder in protection of his family and property.
-But if the incident occurred during the day, presumably when the homeowner could properly judge the intruder’s intentions and the intruder could see the homeowner was present and willing to defend his household, the homeowner could not kill the intruder (Exod.
+But if the incident occurred during the day, presumably when the homeowner could properly judge the intruder’s intentions and the intruder could see the homeowner was present and willing to defend his household, the homeowner shouldn’t kill the intruder (Exod.
 22:2 – 3).

-When God gave instructions on allotment of the Promised Land, He included instructions for cities of refuge, which were to be safe locations for someone who accidentally killed another.
+When God gave instructions on allotment of the Promised Land, he required them to designate cities of refuge, which were to be safe locations for someone who accidentally killed another.
 In the descriptions of these cities, we find references to an “avenger” or “avenger of blood.”
-The avenger could not capture or kill the allegedly guilty person if the death was accidental, as long as he was in the city of refuge and before he stood trial (Josh.
+The avenger couldn’t capture or kill the allegedly guilty person if the death was accidental, as long as he stayed in the city of refuge before he stood trial (Josh.
 20:5, 9).
-If the person was guilty of murder, however, the elders of the city of refuge were to hand him over to the avenger to die (Deut.
+If the person was convicted of murder, however, the city elders would hand him over to the avenger to die (Deut.
 19:11 – 12).
 God clearly authorized the use of deadly force by the nation of Israel and by individuals under certain conditions.

 New Testament: Different Purpose and Emphasis

-We must realize that the Old and New Testaments are very different.
-The Old Testament is earth-based and focuses primarily on human needs for physical provision and protection and civil, religious and moral law.
+We must realize the Old and New Testaments are very different.
+The Old Testament is earth-based and focuses on human needs for physical provision and protection, as well as civil, religious and moral law.
 Its blessings and curses are physical and psychological in nature, relating to crops and herds, safety from enemies, physical health and so on.
 The Old Testament relates to man’s earthly existence in the period before Christ.
-The New Testament, on the other hand, focuses primarily on repentance and spiritual development rather than physical existence.
-It has been said the Old Testament blesses a person on earth, while the New Testament prepares a person to leave the earth.
+The New Testament, on the other hand, focuses on repentance and spiritual development rather than physical existence.

-In the New Testament, we become members of God’s family, not just recipients of His blessings.
-We participate in God’s kingdom, not just observe His works.
-God lives within us, rather than just visit us occasionally.
+In the New Testament, we become members of God’s family, not just recipients of his blessings.
+We participate in God’s kingdom, not just observe his works.
+After Jesus’ death on the cross, God lives within us, rather than just visit us occasionally.

 (End of book excerpt)